Things to Do

 Portumna Work House

 The workhouse has been described as “the most feared and hated institution ever established in Ireland.”
-The workhouse was an institution which operated in Ireland for a period of some 80 years, from the early 1840s to the early 1920s.
+The workhouse was an institution that operated in Ireland for a period of some 80 years, from the early 1840s to the early 1920s.
 There were 163 workhouses in total.
 If people could not support themselves, they could come into the workhouse.
 Here they would do some work in return for food.
 People had to stay and live in the workhouse and so the system was known as indoor relief.
 Portumna Work House, Open 7 days a week From 1st March. to 31st October.